StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Experiments

 In our user tests, we adopted a more practical and user-centric approach.
-User input text prompts to generate stereo image pairs using Stable Diffusion.
+The users' input were text prompts used to generate stereo image pairs using Stable Diffusion.
 For benchmarking, we compared this with other methods by generating the left-side images using Stable Diffusion, obtaining the corresponding disparity maps via a depth estimation model, and then using the respective methods to generate stereo image pairs.
 We utilized Google Cardboard and presented the stereo images on mobile phones, inviting participants to assess the image quality and correctness of the 3D perception.
 Ratings ranged from 0 to 5, with 5 being the highest and 0 being the lowest.
-Some test pictures are shown in Fig.~\ref{fig:comparison} of the supplemental document.
+Some test pictures are shown in Figure~\ref{fig:comparison} of the supplemental document.

-The results of the user tests showed that our method has the highest average but did not significantly outperform the others.
+The results of the user tests showed that our method has the highest average but it did not significantly outperform the others.
 This was anticipated, as when viewing stereo images, people tend to focus more on the overall image rather than the details.
 In terms of ease of use, our proposed method has a clear advantage.
 It is simpler, does not require an additional inpainting model, and can be seamlessly integrated with Stable Diffusion.